EB-5 will thrive under Trump, advocates say

-EB-5 will likely to continue to thrive under President-elect Donald Trump, EB-5 experts said at a panel hosted by The Real Deal in Shanghai Friday, despite his adversarial rhetoric toward immigrants.
+EB-5 will likely to continue to thrive under President-elect Donald Trump, advocates of the visa program said at a panel hosted by The Real Deal in Shanghai Friday, despite his adversarial rhetoric toward immigrants.

 “His strong stance [is] against illegal immigration,” former New York Gov. George Pataki said.
 “And EB-5 is a legal immigration program.
 He understands the need for capital, the need for investment.”